dafny-lang/blog/_posts/2023-03-02-dafny-4-released.markdown

 ![Fixing a performant part of a function-by-method in Dafny, using visual verification feedback](/blog/assets/images/Dafny4IDEFeatures.gif)

 ### Command Line Interface enhancements
 Dafny’s command line interface (CLI) has been fully revamped.
 The CLI is now POSIX compliant.
 Many of the existing options have been simplified and their names and values have been made more intuitive.
 Options related to common use cases are now grouped under commands.
 For example, `dafny run MyProgram.dfy` will verify, compile, and run `MyProgram`.
 The number of relevant options per command is small making it easy for users to get an overview of what a command can do, and preventing users from applying invalid combinations of options.
-Options that are only useful for debugging the internals of the Dafny language are hidden by default.
+Options that are only useful for debugging the internals of the Dafny language are hidden by default (but easily shown by supplying an additional option).

 ### Code formatter
 The Dafny CLI and IDE are now able to automatically format Dafny code.
 Use `dafny format` to try this out on the CLI.
 The CLI has an option to check whether any automatic formatting can be applied, which is useful for gating against merging incorrectly formatted code.
 This first version of automatic formatting will correct indentation style mistakes but leaves line breaks untouched.